exercism/v3/reference/stories/arrays.magician-card-stack.md

 - Get the first odd card from the stack
 - Determine the position of the first card that is even

+This story can be continued to also teach array destructuring:

 ## Terminology

 These are recommendations, not rules, for recurring terminology in the instructions (including stub commentary)